Can I Sue a Company for Wrongful Death if My Loved One Died of Listeriosis?

 - There is evidence connecting the case to a food product.

 Wrongful death from Listeria food poisoning is preventable.
 Your family has the right to sue those responsible for the unsafe food that killed your loved one.
+You can contact our Listeria lawyers using the form below.

 Why Can a Listeria monocytogenes Infection Be Fatal?